andraugust/andraugust.github.io/cheatsheet.md

 $ export PYTHONHASHSEED=random
 ```

-- Example `xargs`.
-Move files that are listed in a .txt from one machine to another: `cat file_names.txt | xargs -I % scp remote:% dest/`.

-- Check if images in a folder are corrupt: `$ find folder/ -name "*.jpg" | xargs jpeginfo -c | grep "WARNING"`

 - Use matplotlib on a server: `plt.switch_backend('agg')` in the import block.

-- Pretty print json at command line: `$ python -m json.tool file.json`.

-- Inspect h5 at command line: `$ h5dump file.h5`.
-Use `-H` to only show headers.

-- Bash kill script if subprocess returns non 0 exit code: `-e`.
-Useful for bash scripts that run python scripts.
-Useful for `$ nohup bash -e script.sh &`.

-- Python force output buffer to flush: `-u`.
-Useful for `$ nohup python -u script.py &`.

 - Tensorflow/keras control gpu usage:

 ```python
 from keras.backend.tensorflow_backend import set_session
 config = tf.ConfigProto()